Performance Indicators Report April 2023 – March 2024

 January 2022/23: 22,798January 2023/24: 19,250

-The number of forms used to access Council services is currently lower than the previous year largely due to the energy rebate initiative for the cost of living crisis which significantly inflated figures in June 2022, but also due to on street parking enforcement moving to Surrey County Council from 1 April 2023 which has lowered the number of forms this year.
+24,020 e-forms were used to access Council services between April 2023 and March 2024.
+The number of forms used to access Council services for 2023/24 was lower than the previous year largely due to the energy rebate initiative for the cost of living crisis which significantly inflated figures in June 2022, but also due to on street parking enforcement moving to Surrey County Council from 1 April 2023 which lowered the number of forms this year.

 Data shows cumulative year to date total as at the end of each month.